apnadkarni/blt/man/graph.rst

 *pathName* **marker delete** ?\ *markerName* ... ?

-  Removes one of more markers.
+  Removes one of more markers from *pathName*.  *MarkerName* is the name of a marker.

 *pathName* **marker exists**  *markerName*

-  Returns "1" if the marker *markerName* exists and "0" otherwise.
+  Returns "1" if *markerName* exists and "0" otherwise.

 *pathName* **marker find enclosed**  *x1* *y1* *x2* *y2*